 You can discuss your situation with a Welfare Adviser in the Advice and Counselling Service if you need more advice about interrupting your studies.

-You need to check your immigration permission to see whether you are allowed to work in the UK and, if so, for how many hours a week (if you have immigration permission allowing you to work, you will have a strict weekly limit during term time for your course of either 10 or 20 hours a week).
+You need to check your immigration permission to see whether you are allowed to work in the UK and, if so, for how many hours a week (if you have Tier 4 or Student immigration permission allowing you to work, you will have a strict weekly limit during term time for your course of either 10 or 20 hours a week).

-The Advice and Counselling Service and QMUL Careers have written an advice guide Part time and vacation work which explains how to find work, about Income Tax, National Insurance, the minimum wage and the rules about working for international students.
+The Advice and Counselling Service and the Careers and Enterprise Service have written an advice guide Part time and vacation work which explains how to find work, about Income Tax, National Insurance, the minimum wage and the rules about working for international students.

-If you need help finding part time work, QMUL Careers can advise you about your options including help with CV writing, application forms, covering letters, interview skills and job searches.
+If you need help finding part time work, Queen Mary Careers and Enterprise can advise you about your options including help with CV writing, application forms, covering letters, interview skills and job searches.

-There is a University Financial Assistance Fund at QMUL you may be able to apply to.
-As an international student, you would need to show that you had secured enough money for your studies before you started your course, but for unforeseen reasons beyond your control that money (or some of that money) is no longer available, or you have incurred unexpected expenses, meaning that you now cannot afford to continue on your course.
+You may be able to apply to the Financial Assistance Fund at Queen Mary if you are encounter financial hardship during your course.
+As an international student, you would need to show that you had secured enough money for your studies before you started your course, but for unforeseen reasons beyond your control this funding is either no longer available or you have incurred unexpected expenses, meaning that you now cannot afford to continue on your course.
 Financial assistance is mostly awarded to students who are in their final year of study, or if not, who can demonstrate how they will be able to afford the following year(s) without having to apply to the fund again.
 The fund is only for help with living costs; it cannot help with tuition fees.
 Any money you are awarded is normally paid as a grant so it doesn’t need to be repaid.

 Short term loans from the Students’ Union

-QMSU can offer a short-term loan of up to £100 to help students who have run into unexpected financial need due to a cash flow problem.
+Queen Mary Students' Union (QMSU) can offer a short-term loan of up to £100 to help students who have run into unexpected financial need due to a cash flow problem.
 For example, if you are waiting for your funding to come in and you need to make a payment.
 These loans are interest free.
 You must be able to demonstrate a realistic repayment schedule.
-There is more information online.
-To apply, you need to log in to the QMSU website and complete a short form to arrange an appointment with a member of staff in the SU to discuss your application.
+There is more information about how to apply online.

 The Queen Mary University of London Expeditions Fund